How To Make Money As An Artist: 11+ Proven Strategies (+ tips)

-If you want to go into fine art, you should already know your medium, whether it’s painting, sculpting, or photography.
+If you want to go into fine art, you should already have an idea of what your medium is, whether its painting, sculpting, or photography.

-No matter which you choose only good work will get good jobs, opportunities, and money.
+No matter which you choose only good work will get good jobs, good opportunities, and good money.

 It’s an art that’s specifically created for media, advertisements, or entertainment.
-Commercial art promotes and sells products, services, and entertainment.
+Commercial art is used for promoting and selling products, services, and entertainment.
 Basically, it’s art sold for commercial purposes.

 Check out what all you can do as a commercial artist:

-This type of art is used for marketing and promotion of products and services.
+This type of art is used for the purpose of marketing and promotion of products and services.
 Paintings, posters, billboards, designs, illustrations, sketches, or memes can be used in various advertisements.
 Your art can be used to promote movies, shows, albums, plays, musicals as well.

-Decorative designs are painted on ceramics, glassware, and furniture.
-Floral prints are used in the production of rugs and carpets, and tapestries.
+Decorative designs are painted on ceramics, glassware, furniture.
+Floral prints are used in the production of rugs and carpets, tapestry.
 Jewelry art and decorative pieces can also be included under decorative art.
 If you are an artist that is good with floral or exotic designs, you can excel in decorative art.

 Fashion art includes designing clothes and fabrics to making trendy visual art for T-shirts, jeans, and sneakers.
 If fashion interests you, this is something you should look into.